Earconwald: Relics and shrine

 It is said that on the death of St Erkenwald, there was a struggle between the canons of St Paul's and the monks of Chertsey as to who should bury him, during which the people of London brought his body to St Paul's.
 The people of London, bringing the body to the city, are supposed to have said:

 "We are like strong and vigorous men who will... undermine and overturn cities heavily fortified with men and weapons before we give up the servant of God, our protector... we ourselves intend that such a glorious city and congregation shall be strengthened and honoured by such a patron."

 During the chase, a severe storm broke out, and the group was blocked from crossing the River Roding when the waters surged.
 However, a devout man among the Londoners called for everyone to stop and pray, asking God to decide who should bury the saint.
 The storm then instantly passed, candles around the body spontaneously relit, and the river's waters parted, allowing them to continue to London.

 On the journey to London with the body, the River Lea is said to have parted to make way for the dead saint.
 This local mania for miracles and relics is considered the first evidence that Saxon Londoners were becoming properly enthusiastic about Christianity.

-In the great fire in 1087 itt is said that the shrine was untouched.the relics were put in a silver shrine.
+In the great fire in 1087 it is said that the shrine was untouched. the relics were put in a silver shrine.
 This shrine was put in a new, vast crypt, specially built to hold the "valuable remains of St. Erkenwald" in the wider new building which was built to replace the lost St Paul's by Bishop Maurice.
 The bishop’s body had been buried in the crypt, and the vault above the tomb was decorated with paintings.

 The body was transferred to a shrine in the cathedral in 1140.
 On November 14, 1148, the body was translated to a position near the high altar, close to the shrine of St. Mellitus, with the shrines of the two saints likely standing side by side on the altar beam.
 In 1314, Bishop Gilbert de Segrave laid the first stone of a new shrine to which the relics of Erkenwald were translated twelve years later.
 This was a fixed structure on which the feretory was placed, and it was the commencement of the shrine that would stand until the Reformation.
 The relics were sealed in a leaden casket fashioned in the form of "a gabled house or church".
 An inventory from 1245 describes the feretory as being of wood, covered with silver plates, and enriched with 130 precious stones.
 By the time his relics were placed behind the high altar of St Paul's they were supposed to have been with the couch in which he was carried in his declining years, fragments of which were associated with miracles.
 In the time of Bede, it was recorded that miracles were effected by this couch.